LDBologni/Kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered
--Organizing and filtering big data set
+- Organizing and filtering big data set
--Convert Unix Timestamp, the formula is not build-in in Excel -Countifs can be difficult to write and read
+- Convert Unix Timestamp, the formula is not build-in in Excel
+- Countifs can be difficult to write and read

 ## Results